HanOostdijk/HOQCenc/README.md

     ordered set (as show above)
 -   a : an AES translation based on the key.
 This is in fact the
     \[digest::AES()\] function with `mode='ECB'`
+-   h : a Hill linear transformation based on the key.

 The encryption characteristics of these operations are the following: